Grahamvs/ReSharper_SilentCleanupOnSave/ReadMe.md

 * Any version of ReSharper that supports either the *"ReSharper.ReSharper_SilentCleanupCode"* or the *"ReSharper_SilentCleanupCode"* command.

+**NOTE: As of ReSharper v2020.2, this plugin has become redundant as ReSharper now has native code cleanup on save functionality.**

 **Known Issues:**
 -------------
 * When saving multiple files, the active document may flicker back and forth between the unsaved tabs and your last active document.